 Upon graduation, Angela and Trent were called to serve as co-pastors of McConnellsburg United Presbyterian Church in south-central Pennsylvania.
 They served together for 4 years, during which time their two children, Alex and Tess, were born.

 In 2000, Trent was called to active duty as an Army Chaplain, serving the soldiers and families of the 3-101st Aviation Regiment of the 101st Airborne Division.
 In 2002, he was deployed to Afghanistan, the next year to Iraq.

 By 2004, Trent had left the Army and returned to serving the church as the Associate Pastor for Mission and Pastoral Care at Morrisville Presbyterian Church (Bucks County, PA).
 For more than 8 years, he served in a variety of roles at Morrisville, as Angela earned a Ph.D. from Princeton Seminary.

 In 2012, Angela was called to serve on the faculty of Pittsburgh Theological Seminary where she now teaches homiletics (preaching) and worship.
 After several months of long distance commuting, Trent joined his family in Pittsburgh and began work as the Interim Pastor at Sixth Presbyterian Church in the fall of 2012 before accepting the call to serve as the 13th pastor (since 1885) of Glenshaw Presbyterian Church in 2013.

-Trent serves as the Senior Vice-Moderator of Pittsburgh Presbytery and serves as chair of the Bible Task Group of the Presbyteries’ Cooperative Committee on Examinations for Candidates (PCC), a committee of the General Assembly of the Presbyterian Church (U.S.A.).
-The PCC oversees the examination process for candidates pursuing ordination in the Presbyterian Church.
+Trent serves as the Senior Vice-Moderator of Pittsburgh Presbytery and serves as chair of the Bible Task Group of the Presbyteries’ Cooperative Committee for Examinations for Candidates (PCC), a committee of the General Assembly of the Presbyterian Church (U.S.A.).
+The PCC oversees the examination process for candidates seeking ordination in the Presbyterian Church.